bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I'm going to flash that up there one more time.
 And thank you very much for listening.
 I appreciate your time.
-I appreciate your time.
-Thank you.
-Thank you.
-Thank you.